barbatus/angular2-compiler/README.md

 Then, they are excluded from the bundle.
 For more info on that read [here](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#tree-shaking) and [here](https://github.com/rollup/rollup).

-As you can see above, this mode introduces a couple of optimizations that take additional time to process, which makes it more fit for the prodaction rather then for the development where you add new changes often and demand quick response from the compiler.
+As you can see above, this mode introduces a couple of optimizations that take additional time to process making it a good fit for the production (more reasons you can find below) rather then for the development where you add new changes often and demand quick response from the compiler.

 ### Bootstrapping
 After the compilation, main Angular 2 module factory should be bootstrapped as follows: